A mail merge lets you quickly send a batch of personalized emails to a large email list.

 Here’s how to do it:

-- Download the GMass Chrome extension from the Google Chrome store and sign in with your Gmail account.
+Download the GMass Chrome extension and sign in with your Gmail account.

 If you have multiple sheets in your spreadsheet file, choose the sheet you want to use for the mail merge.